 The trip from Dubai to Abu Dhabi takes an hour and a half by car or just over two hours by bus.

-Dubai is also an obvious entrance to neighboring Oman.
+If you are traveling to Dubai, it is also an obvious entrance to neighboring Oman.

 Where to stay: Hotels in Dubai